KULeuven-Diepenbeek/osc-course/content/ch9-memory/lab1_segfault.md

 }
 ```

-* Recompile the code above, but verify that you have the ```-0s``` option added.
-This compiler flag sets the optimisation towards size.
-What do you learn ?
+* Now, recompile the code above, but verify that you have the ```-0s``` option added for gcc.
+This compiler flag sets the optimisation towards size, but also adds a few more interesting things.
+Does that make a difference?

-* Increase the **WRITE_SIZE** to 27.
-Compile and run again.
-Any errors ?
-If so, what type of error could this be ?
+* Now increase the **WRITE_SIZE** to 27.
+Compile and run again, with and without the ```-0s``` option.
+Any errors?
+If so, what type of error could this be?

+* Compare this to the last code sample of the first exercise above.
+What is different about which memory we are trying to access here?

+* Do some research online until you can explain what a "stack canary" is and why it's useful.